John Shore (trumpeter)

 John Shore (c.
 1662 – 1752) was an English trumpeter and lutenist.
 He invented the tuning fork in 1711.
 Shore came from a family of musicians including the singer Catherine Shore.
 He was Sergeant Trumpeter to the court.
-He is credited with demonstrating that the trumpet which up till then had been a military instrument could be used in an orchestral role.
+He is credited with demonstrating that the trumpet, which up till then had been a military instrument, could be used in an orchestral role.
 Shore had parts specifically written for him by both George Frideric Handel and Henry Purcell.

+Over time, tuning forks were adapted for use in medical and therapeutic settings, where their precise frequencies have been harnessed for healing and therapeutic purposes.

+Tuning forks are known for their nearly pure frequency response, emitting a clear, unwavering tone that is free from the complex overtones found in other instruments.
+This purity of sound makes them ideal for applications where specific frequencies need to be isolated and targeted.